AlexandreVolts/SteamPunkAdventure/ROADMAP.md

   - **Display 3 buttons: Back to the menu | Play again | Next Level**

 - Data saving:
-  - Save best score, rank, and if a user won a game (create hook useStorage)
+  - **Save best score, rank, and if a user won a game (create hook useStorage)**
-  - Display available levels depending on if user won a game
+  - **Display available levels depending on if user won a game**
+  - Managing when last level finished.
-  - Redirect a user back to level selection when he tries to hack the URL
+  - **Redirect a user back to level selection when he tries to hack the URL**

 - Level Selection:
   - Display best score and rank of finished levels
-  - Add a wave system
   - Add a button state for finished levels
   - Add a button effect when mouse hover
-  - Add more levels